seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week3/README.md

 On line two, you use an `if` statement, which tells the computer to only run the code between the curly braces if the code between the parentheses evaluates to true.

-The code between the parentheses is `request.cookies.loggedIn !== 1`, checking the request object for a cookies object (which is put there by `cookie-parser`, and checking to see if it has a property called `loggedIn` with a value of 1).
+The code between the parentheses is `request.cookies.loggedIn !== 'true'`, checking the request object for a cookies object (which is put there by `cookie-parser`, and checking to see if it has a property called `loggedIn` with a value of 'true').
 If it does, it sends the members page.
 If it doesn't, it sends the members-only page.

 To test it, change "Welcome Friends" in members-only.html to "This is for members only."